 Many people with Myalgic Encephalomyelitis or Chronic Fatigue Syndrome are told that exercise will help them.
-Some people are also advised to “stand up more” or “go outside more” or “do more activity.”
+Some people are also advised by friends, family or doctors to “stand up more” or “go outside more” or “do more activity.”

 If someone is recommending that you do more physical activities, you may find it helpful to read some of the stories on this page, and consider what is best for you.

-There are also links at the bottom of the page with scientific research, articles, and additional information that you can read yourself or share with your friends, family, or doctor.
+There are also links at the bottom of the page with scientific research, articles from medical experts, and additional information about exertion intolerance that you can read yourself or share with your friends, family, or doctor.

 Do I Have ME?